 Tom Savini passed on the project so the special make-up effects were created by Carl Fullerton.
 If anything, Friday the 13th Part 2 holds a special place for genre fans because who can resist seeing Jason Voorhees stalk and kill his victims before he donned a hockey mask?

-Alice (Adrienne King) is having nightmares after having recently dispatched of Mrs. Voorhees.
-She remembers the night she found all of her friends murdered - and how she stumbled into the older woman and discovered who was behind the massacre at Camp Crystal Lake.
+Alice (Adrienne King) is having nightmares after having recently dispatched that nasty Mrs. Voorhees.
+Alice remembers the night she found all of her friends murdered - how she stumbled into the older woman and discovered who was behind the bloody massacre at Camp Crystal Lake.

 So began a deadly cat and mouse chase...culminating Alice picking up Mrs. Voorhees' machete and decapitating the murderess.
 She recalls a dream (or was it reality?) that she was resting the next morning on a boat in the lake...and the dead woman's disfigured son Jason yanked her down into the water.
 Alice was told in the hospital that there was no trace of the boy.